-: Rolling-element bearings are widely used in the industries today, and hence maintenance of these bearings becomes an important task for the maintenance professionals.
-The rolling-element bearings wear out easily due to metal-to-metal contact, which creates faults in the outer race, inner race and ball.
+Rolling-element bearings have wide applications in the industries today, and these bearings maintenance becomes an important task for the maintenance professionals.
+The rolling-element bearings wear out easily due to metal-to-metal contact, which creates bearing faults in the outer race, inner race, and ball.
 It is also the most vulnerable component of a machine because it is often under high load and high running speed conditions.

-Using spectral analysis as a tool to identify the faults in the bearings faces challenges due to issues like low energy, signal smearing, cyclostationarity etc. High resolution is often desired to differentiate the fault frequency components from the other high-amplitude adjacent frequencies.
-Hence, when the signal is sampled for FFT analysis, the sample length should be large enough to give adequate frequency resolution in the spectrum.
+Using spectral analysis as a tool to identify the faults in the bearings faces challenges due to issues like low energy, signal smearing, etc. It usually requires high resolution to differentiate the fault frequency components from the other high-amplitude adjacent frequencies.
+Hence, when do the FFT sample signal analysis, enough sample length to give adequate frequency resolution in the spectrum.
 Also, keeping the computation time and memory within limits and avoiding unwanted aliasing may be demanding.
-However, a minimal frequency resolution required can be obtained by estimating the bearing fault frequencies and other vibration frequency components and its harmonics due to shaft speed, misalignment, line frequency, gearbox etc.

 Previous: Bearing (mechanical)